sahutt/NOBPhage/README.md

-# NOBPhage
-NOB Phage Bioinformatics Pipeline
+# Viral Bioinformatics Pipeline

-A bioinformatics pipeline meant for finding bacteriophage and prophage in metagenomic datasets.
+The purpose of the git repository is to act as a guide through a bioinformatics pipeline meant for finding bacteriophage and prophage in metagenomic datasets.
 All bash scripts are meant for use on the Northwestern HPCC Quest.
-Pipeline was developed by McKenna Farmer, Stefanie Huttelmaier, Alexander McFarland, Siam Racharaks, and Ryan Blaustein.
+Pipeline was developed by McKenna Farmer, Stefanie Huttelmaier, Alexander McFarland and Siam Racharaks.

 Pipeline and Program Installation in Quest